rmarronnier/pace_editor/README.md

 - **Testing**: Add specs for new features
 - **Documentation**: Update relevant docs
 - **Commits**: Use clear, descriptive commit messages

+### Development Status

+See [MISSING_IMPLEMENTATIONS.md](MISSING_IMPLEMENTATIONS.md) for a detailed list of features that have been completed and those still pending.
+Major features like scene I/O, object placement, undo/redo, property editing, and asset management are fully implemented and tested.

 ## License